6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 Many things factor into the accuracy of a given round, such as the shooter, recoil, trajectory, scope, rifle, and shooting conditions.

-And there's no arguing that these two rounds are incredibly accurate.
-Both are very capable of sub-MOA groups (Minute of Angle, 1 MOA = 1" at 100 yards).
-3/4 MOA and 1/2 MOA groupings with quality factory ammo are achievable for the average shooter.
+There's no arguing that these two rounds are extremely accurate.
+Both are capable of sub-MOA groups ("minute of angle," where 1 MOA equals 1" at 100 yards).
+With quality factory ammo, 3/4 MOA and 1/2 MOA groupings are attainable to the average shooter.

 Ballistic Coefficient

-The ballistic coefficient (BC) is a numerical expression of the aerodynamics of a bullet.
-Or, in English, it's how well a bullet cuts through the air and resists wind drift.
+Ballistic coefficient (BC) is a numerical expression of a bullet's aerodynamics.
+Put another way, it's how effectively a bullet cuts through the air and resists wind drift.

-Most shooters want high BC bullets that slice through the wind more easily because they tend to be more accurate.
+Most shooters want high BC bullets that slip through the wind more easily, as they tend to be most accurate.

-Heavy bullets generally have a higher BC because it takes more wind (force) to push them right or left (change the flight path) of a heavier bullet than a lighter projectile.
+Heavy bullets generally have a higher BC because it takes relatively more force (e.g. wind) to disrupt their flight path.

-The ballistic coefficient also varies based on bullet design and other factors that are beyond the scope of this article.
+BC also varies depending on bullet design, as well as other factors that are beyond the scope of this article.

 Once again, the 6.5 Precision Rifle Cartridge edges out the 6.5 Creedmoor.